-I have no qualms with this game yet.
-I do have qualms with the marketing, specifically the trailer.
-I was actually involved, when I still worked in Market Research, with one of the initial rounds of studies with Square Enix and the people they go through, three years ago.
+I was actually involved, when I still worked in market research, with one of the initial rounds of studies with Square Enix and the people they go through, three years ago.
 Since then I’ve had my eye on this game and it’s so nice to put what we had seen in 2010 in perspective now.
 They fixed every single thing that the respondents had mentioned and so far I’m thrilled with the game.
-Anyway back to the point.
 The trailer that has been around forever made it seem like it was cut and there was more to the movie, so I had been looking forward to the full thing.

 Nope.
 The trailer you saw on commercials or at E3 or online is literally the entire introduction movie from the game, not a cut.
 Which is okay, as you learn while progressing through the game – because they Lindelof the story.
 Evidently it’s illegal to tell a story in a linear way anymore.
 I just feel lied to by myself giving them the benefit of the doubt that there was more to that CG trailer.
 It wasn’t even QTE either, entirely CG trailer, which is no surprise from Square Enix.